When Hepatitis C Causes Heart Trouble

 My symptoms

-When I didn’t have a clue that my body harbored the hepatitis C virus, I kept getting sick from this or that.
-For many years, one of the symptoms that frightened me the most was heart palpitations and irregular heartbeat.
+Before I knew that my body harbored the hepatitis C virus, I kept getting sick from this or that, not understanding why.
+For many years, one of the symptoms that frightened me most was heart palpitations and an irregular heartbeat.
 I was constantly trying to learn new ways to help my heart calm down through books and exercise programs.

 Of course, the first thing I did was contact a doctor.
-They sent me home with a monitor to wear for a week.
+The doctor sent me home with a monitor to wear for a week.
 It was a huge thing that hung around my neck.
 I kept a diary of meal times, exercise, and even sex.
 They wanted to see what was happening to make my heart race and skip beats.
 It turned up nothing.
-No jokes about sex here.
-The doctor still placed me on a beta blocker to slow my ticker down and keep it in rhythm.
+(No jokes about sex here.)
+Still, the doctor placed me on a beta blocker to slow my ticker down and keep it in rhythm.
 He said my heart valves and chambers looked pretty good.
 I didn’t believe him.

 Getting help